Workplace Accommodations - Human Resources at Ohio State

 Workstation adjustments related to a medical condition

 In cases where the request for a workstation adjustment is due to a specific medical reason, it should be reviewed by IAMVS.
 Not all medical conditions are qualifying disabilities.
 Requests are handled on a case-by-case basis.
-Employees should complete the Employee Accommodation Request Form, and return it to IAMVS via fax to (614) 688-8120 or email to firstname.lastname@example.org.
+Employees should complete the Employee Accommodation Request Form and return it to IAMVS via fax to (614) 688-8120, email to email@example.com, or submit a Workplace Accommodation Request via HRConnection.
 The information provided will be assessed by IAMVS, and a workplace visit will be scheduled as appropriate.
 All information is kept confidential and is separate from the employee’s personnel file.

 If after review by IAMVS it is determined that the request for workstation adjustment is not related to a qualifying disability, the employee should review their request with their supervisor and/or HR representative.
 In these instances, the decision to purchase equipment is at the discretion of the employee’s department.

 Workstation adjustments for non-medical issues

 For Ohio State employees who use computers, an online tutorial on office ergonomics is available through BuckeyeLearn.
 If you need additional help after completing the tutorial, Environmental Health and Safety has implemented an office ergonomics program.
 Complete the Ergonomic Assessment Request form to request a workstation ergonomic training or for more information go to Occupational Health and Safety Programs and Services or call (614) 292-1284 for further assistance.

 Sit/stand desks for preventative/general health reasons